Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Concept and Definition

-It has several desired features for representing pedestrians compared to the stepwise kernels, e.g. decreasing trend with increasing distance, limited support and the independence of one pedestrian to the others.
+It has several desired features for representing pedestrians compared to the stepwise kernels, such as decreasing trend with increasing distance, limited support, and independence of one pedestrian from the others.